Photo caption: My big screen debut as a Zombie extra in The Dead Can't Dance during my senior year of High School (I'm on the left🧟).

 I was very into creating wild guitar feedback loops in high school and found myself continually saving up for effects pedals.
 That was, until I heard Tommy Emmanuel play an extended version of 'Initiation' at a Bluegrass festival.
 This led to me saving for an acoustic-electric guitar to recreate the percussive sounds drenched in reverb and delay.

-I also became interested in making zombie movies with friends and found that most of my time was spent developing sound effects for the videos. 🧟🔊
+Around this time, I started making zombie movies with friends and found that most of my time was spent developing sound effects for the videos.
+A few are buried deep in the archives of YouTube.🧟🔊

 A radio DJ speaking into a studio microphone